ctrecordings/Ddsp/README.md

 # Ddsp
 A library for Digital Signal Processing in D with a focus on audio.

-## util
-- buffer.d
-- comp.d
+### Components
-- envelope.d
+- Circular buffer
-- functions.d
+- Digital Delay
-- scale.d
+- Compressor
-- time.d
+- Envelope Detector

-## effect
-- delay.d
+- *Oscillator*

-## osc
-- wtoscillator.d
+- Generic BiQuad

-## filter
-- allpass.d
+- Allpass Filter
-- biquad.d
+- Linkwitz-Riley Lowpass/Highpass Filters
-- linkwitzriley.d
+- FX Chain

+### Dependecies
+Ddsp depends on `dplug:core` for use of it's `@nogc` capabilities.
+The Garbage collector is only used for testing purposes within the library.

-Much more is planned to be added soon.
-There is still some clean-up to be done first though.
+Many more components are planned to be added soon.